 Please note: This tour will not be available on Mondays because the museum and the necropolis are closed.

-This tour length is approximately 9 hours in total and is conducted by a highly trained English-speaking chauffeur/guide.
+This tour length is approximately 9 hours in total and is conducted by a highly trained English-speaking tour driver.

 • Pick up/drop off directly at your ship gangway

 • A fun and informative private English speaking tour driver to lead you through the day

 • Private transportation by air-conditioned and fully equipped luxury Mercedes Benz vehicle

 • Free wi-fi and fresh bottled water on board

 • Parking, city passes, fuel & tolls